**Just FYI, this post was previously live on my other site TheWingedFork.

 A lot of the Poinsur East Indians had land around Kandivli.
 My grandfather was an agriculturist or farmer or ‘Kunbi’ or ‘Kulbis’ as they were known.
 He owned land and had huge fields and would grow paddy or rice crops and also vegetables like onions and so on.
 His fields also had a lot of Mango and Targola trees and had bullocks to sow the fields.

 Mom remembers they used to play around the hay bales when they were young.
 I remember going to the farm for picnics and drinking toddy, or seeing my brother and dad swim with the frogs in the well.
 Those were fun times!

 Below is a pic of my uncle Alroy at the erstwhile farm in Kandivali East with bullocks.
 This was back in the 80s.
 This area is now the famous Thakur village and Thakur Complex.
 And nope, one would think they got rich by selling all the land, but they didn’t.

-My grandparents and many other Kulbis had to sell their land because of our government’s Land Ceiling Act in the 1960’s and they barely got anything out of it.
+My grandparents and many other Kulbis had to sell their land because of our government’s Land Ceiling Act in the 1960’s and they got a pittance out of it.
+Lives were lived taking loans and working to pay them off.
 If only they had managed to hold on to the land a little longer, our lives would have been quite different.

 Ariel from the Poinsur village also tells of how he remembers the Poinsur home the veranda, the swim in the River, Palm wine at the fields with Ally.
 He says our Papa and his Dad would share the bullocks to plow the fields.
 His dad would also work part-time for our Papa sometimes.
 A lot of wonderful memories.